Health and safety

 Management goals:『 Elimination of work-related accidents! 』

-- 1) To enhance employees' safety awareness, we will implement safety and health education, training sessions, and awareness campaigns utilizing both internal networks and internal workshops.
-Additionally, we will raise awareness regarding work-related accidents during remote work or while employees are outside of the office.
+• 1) To enhance employees' safety awareness, we will conduct safety and health education, training sessions, and awareness activities utilizing the internal network.
+Additionally, we will issue alerts regarding work-related accidents that may occur while telecommuting or on business trips.

-- 2) We will strengthen safety patrols and strive to prevent work-related accidents proactively.
+• 2) We will strengthen safety patrols and work on preventing work-related accidents.

-- 3) We will promote KYT (Know Your Task), hazard observation, and risk assessments to proactively prevent work-related accidents.
+• 3) We will promote KYT (Kiken Yochi Training), "near-miss" reporting, and risk assessment to prevent work-related accidents before they occur.

-- 6) To reduce the number of individuals with findings in health examinations, we will collaborate with the Social Division Health Promotion Team of the Sustainability Committee and conduct events related to health.
+• 6) To reduce the number of individuals with findings in health examinations, we will collaborate with the Safety and Health Promotion Team of the Social Subcommittee within the Sustainability Committee and organize health-related events.

-- 7) Regarding mental health care, we will collaborate with the Human Resources department to implement stress checks and proactively work on preventive measures such as improving the workplace environment.
+• 7) Regarding mental health care, we will collaborate with the Human Resources Department to undertake preventive measures such as stress checks and workplace environment improvements.

-- 10) We will prioritize efforts to protect the lives of employees by collaborating with the Crisis Management Committee in our natural disaster response measures.
+• 10) We will prioritize efforts to protect the lives of our employees by collaborating with the Crisis Management Committee on natural disaster countermeasures.

 Major Initiatives in Recent Years

-These events were newly established in recent years. - (3) We work every day to achieve zero accidents through regular patrols, in-house education on chemicals, and direct transmission of AI test results and advice to drivers using the drive recorder installed in all company vehicles.
+• (3) We engage in daily activities to achieve zero accidents by conducting regular patrols, providing in-house education related to chemicals, and directly sending AI assessment results and advice from the drive recorders installed in all company vehicles to the drivers.

 In addition, in line with the work style reform, our company has actively introduced telecommuting and flexing systems, and has been expanding the use of free addresses within the company, thereby focusing its efforts on flexible working environments.

-*1 Yammer is an internal communications environment centered on SNS
+*1 Viva Engage is an internal communications environment centered on SNS

 Trends in Sanken Group Business Accidents